cgoods94/instagram-comment-sentiment/README.md

 On my MacBook Pro, this takes 30-40 min to train on the 1k examples I have.
 The code is set up for GPU usage, but I do not currently have access to a GPU.
 I'd be open to exploring affordable options there.

+## Contact

+If you have any questions or want to connect with me on other data science projects/opportunities, you can reach me at cgoods94@gmail.com